harikrishnan08101990/Resume/README.md

 - Strong hands-on experience with Open-Source CMS Technologies such as Magento, WordPress, and Joomla.
 - Quick learner with strong adaptability to new technologies, tools, and enterprise application environments.

-# 🤖Interests
-- I'm keen on the latest AI technology, especially in understanding how computers can understand and generate human-like text.
-- I'm fascinated by Generative Pre-trained Transformers (GPT), which are smart programs that can write and understand text.
-- I enjoy exploring how we can use these programs to create new content, understand languages better, and solve everyday problems in innovative ways.

 # 👨🏻‍💻IT Skills
 | Category          | Skills                                                                                                            |
 |-------------------|-------------------------------------------------------------------------------------------------------------------|